BHANUPRIYA-2007/Bhanupriya26-A2-027/README.md

 git checkout branch_name = changes to the branch

-git merge branch_name = merges the change from the branch_name and the branch that you are inside git remote add ~remote name~ ~https://yourremoteurl~ = adds a new remote with the remote_name of the link git push -u ~remote name~ ~branch name~ = push changes to a remote repository git pull ~remote name~ ~branch name~ = pull changes from a remote repository
+git merge branch_name = merges the change from the branch_name and the branch that you are inside git remote add remote_name https://yourremoteurl = adds a new remote with the remote_name of the link git push -u remote_name branch_name = push changes to a remote repository git pull remote_name branch_name = pull changes from a remote repository

-# 1. Rename your local 'master' branch to 'main'
-git branch -m master main
+1. Rename your local 'master' branch to 'main' git branch -m master main

-# 2. Pull the existing files from the remote 'main' branch to sync them
-git pull origin main --rebase
+2. Pull the existing files from the remote 'main' branch to sync them git pull origin main --rebase

-# 3. Push your newly renamed local 'main' branch to the remote server
-git push -u origin main
+3. Push your newly renamed local 'main' branch to the remote server git push -u origin main

 ## Done at 11:27 am